raspberrypilearning/sunset/en/step_10.md

 ## Challenge

 --- task ---
-Add Text to speeach for city names
+Try adding Text to speeach for the city names.
+You could do this by using one of the scratch extensions.
 --- /task ---

 --- task ---
-Add more to the night sky
-Make the sun become a moon
+Could you Aadd more to the night sky?
+Try making the sun become a moon when it is dark.
-What else could you add that come out when its dark?.
 --- /task ---

 --- task ---
-Add somewhere else a city you've visited.
-Take a photo of your town, city, or school and make your own silhouette or Could Use the paint editor to create black outline.
-Dont forget to change in the random number
+Add a city you know.
+You could take a photo of your town, city, or school and make your own silhouette or use the paint editor to create black outline.
+Dont forget to change in the random number.
 --- /task ---